9 - Quality Assurance

 Quality implies that the reporting is in accordance with the requirements listed in the General Guidelines and in the Reporting file.

 As previously mentioned in the guidelines, it is essential that no changes are made to the structure of the file.
 An automatic control whether there are reference errors, are executed when saving the file.
 You should not be able to save the file if reference errors occur, it is recommended to undo actions that have affected formula references.

 9.2 Consistency checks

-As part of the quality control, several consistency checks are included in the spreadsheet, below the profile collection.
-Mainly these checks control the consistency between information reported various places in the spreadsheets.
-When a consistency check gives a result, there are two alternatives:
+As part of the quality control, several consistency checks are included in the spreadsheet below the profile collection.
+These checks control the consistency between information reported various places in the spreadsheets.
+When a check shows non-consistency, there are two alternatives: